Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 - Is there content that moves for longer than five seconds?
 There must be a way to pause/stop it.
 - Don’t autoplay any content.
 - How many emojis are there?
 [Don’t have more than three emojis in a row](https://www.perkinselearning.org/technology/blog/how-do-people-vision-impairments-use-emoji).
-- Don’t use emojis to replace words, just as additions.
+- Don’t use emojis to replace words, use them as additions.
 - If I read a plain text or some other unstyled version of this non-text content, does it still make sense?
 Is all the same information available?
 You need to be able to answer “yes” to both those questions.

 #### Interactions